Commercial Driver License

-- I am not currently using my CDL and do not have a current medical card.
+I am not currently using my CDL and do not have a current Med Card.
 I want to keep my commercial license in case I hire on with a company that may require me to have one.
 What do I need to do?

-- If my current job only requires me to operate intrastate, but I want the option to operate interstate, can I certify in Category A instead of C as long as I have a current medical card?
+If my current job only requires me to operate intrastate, but I want the option to operate interstate, can I certify in Category A instead of C as long as I have a current Med Card?

 Yes.
 Drivers operating only in intrastate commerce are advised to consider self-certifying in the non-excepted interstate category (Category A) if eligible.
 Drivers not eligible to certify in Category A include drivers under 21 years of age and drivers with certain medical conditions who do not have a federally issued medical variance.
 Drivers self-certifying in Category C who are not eligible to self-certify in Category A will have restrictions to intrastate commerce placed on their CDL.

-- I recently renewed my license and was required to provide medical certification at that time.
-My CDL is valid until 2022, but my medical card expires in 2019.
-Will I be required to submit a new medical card before my next renewal?
+I recently renewed my license and was required to provide medical certification at that time.
+My CDL is valid until 2022, but my Med Card expires in 2019.
+Will I be required to submit a new Med Card before my next renewal?

 Yes.
 You are required to maintain current medical documentation on file.
 Failure to do so may result in CDL disqualification.

-- Once I provide the driver license agency with my medical examiner certification, will I still need to carry my medical card?
+Once I provide the driver license agency with my Med Card, will I still need to carry my Med Card?

-No. Once you have provided the medical examiner certificate to the driver license agency you are not required to carry the medical card.
-We suggest carrying your medical card for at least 15 days after submission to ensure the driver record has been updated.
+No. Once you have provided the Med Card to the driver license agency you are not required to carry the Med Card.
+We suggest carrying your Med Card for at least 15 days after submission to ensure the driver record has been updated.

-Since you will be operating, at times, in non-excepted interstate commerce for a long haul trucking firm, you must certify in Category A – Non-excepted Interstate, and you must have a medical certificate.
+Since you will be operating, at times, in non-excepted interstate commerce for a long haul trucking firm, you must certify in Category A – Non-excepted Interstate, and you must have a valid Med Card.

 All CDL holders required to have a valid medical certificate must comply with the regulations in Part 383.
 The regulations provide no exceptions to service members on active deployment.
 If a service member can provide an acceptable medical certificate, his/her medical certification will continue.
 Otherwise, the state will have to begin the downgrade process.